Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cn3e-m4a-hU,299.299,310.130083.md

 ### Transcript

-> another thing that we've added is hypertube floor holes so in update 5 we've added conveyor lift holes uh and this is the same thing but for hyper tubes essentially so now you can pass it tubes through floors dedicated servers have been getting a bit of love as well
+> another thing that we've added is hypertube floor holes so in update 5 we've added conveyor lift holes, and this is the same thing but for hyper tubes essentially so now you can pass it tubes through floors dedicated servers have been getting a bit of love as well